nihklas/Flowlang/Notes.md

 Notes I have during development, that don't yet have a better place to be.

+## General Notes

+- Source Code gets parsed into the AST
+- Sema happens on the AST
+- Symbol Table, Scope Table and Intern Pool gets created outside of Sema and passed into it
+- Symbol Table holds information about types and existence of symbols
+- Keys of the symbol tables gets created through combination of name and scope id
+- Intern Pool holds a copy of all literal strings
+- Sema checks for any compile time errors
+    - Resolves Types and checks them by building the symbol table
+    - Checks scope of variables, constantness etc.
+    - String literals are saved into the Intern Pool
+- After Compile Time checking, AST gets turned into a CFG
+- CFG consists of Blocks of Instructions and Jumps between those
+    - Instructions should roughly translate per line
+- Special jumps are "_entry" and "_exit"
+- Optimisation passes happen on the CFG
+    - for example Dead-Code-Elimination
+- Jumps are defined as predecessors and successors

 ## IR

 We have the AST on the one end and Bytecode on the other end.